ObjectOops/icmc/slides/worksheets/worksheet01/worksheet01.md

 1. What differences have you noticed between Java and Python so far?
 Use your own words.
 Feel free to use the internet to search.

-2. In Java, write a program that asks for the user's name, then echo their name back.
+2. In Java, write a program that asks for the user's name, then repeats their name back to them.
-Example:
+Example input / output:
 ```
-Enter your name: John
+Enter your name: <user enters their name here>
-Your name is: John
+Your name is: <program repeats the name here>
 ```

 3. Rewrite the program described above in Python.